MadeByParker/COMP2001-Coursework/README.md

 Results: 70/100

-This is the gitub repository in use for the COMP2001 Information Management &amp; Retrieval Module Assessment
+This is the github repository in use for the COMP2001 Information Management &amp; Retrieval Module Assessment

 ## Part 1